GriffithsLab/brainmodes2025-website/content/register.md

 | Non-Trainee         | $150           | $250        |

 Note that due to space restrictions, there are a limited number of places available for registrants of all categories.
-All planning to attend, go to the EventBrite registraiton page linked to above.
+All planning to attend, go to the EventBrite registration page linked to above.